 Tullamore Dew is a pot still whiskey made using a blend of Irish malt and grain.
-It’s bottled at 40% alcohol by volume.
+It’s bottled at 40% ABV.
 Their legendary whiskey-making process is based on the number three.
 It contains three natural ingredients, three-grain distillation varieties, and three maturation casks.

-This triple blended, triple distilled, and triple matured whiskeys have award-winning flavor and plenty of Irish character.
+This triple blended whiskey, triple distilled, and triple matured have an award-winning taste and plenty of Irish character.
 It was won 21 awards in the past 20 years, including a gold medal in 2008 at the International Wine and Spirits Competition and double gold at the World Spirits Competition.

 The term whiskey comes from the phrase “water of life” and on the Emerald Isle, that’s just what whiskey is.
 Irish whiskey was born long before Guinness and long before people started adding green food coloring to their beer stateside.